open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 - Semantic Conventions can have dedicated maintainers and approvers.
 - Semantic Conventions can restructure to better enable subject matter experts (SMEs) to have approver/CODEOWNER status on relevant directories.

+There is a desire to move semantic conventions to domain-specific directories instead of signal-specific.
+This can occur after a separation of the repository.

+For example:

+- `docs/`
+  - `signals/` - Conventions for metrics, traces + logs
+    - `http/`
+    - `db/`
+    - `messaging/`
+    - `client/`
+  - `resource/` - We still need resource-specific semantic conventions